BADEnder/Personal-Website-Template/README.md

 1. node.js
 2. npm

-Second, git this app to your local machine.
+Second, git this app to your local machine, and install something:
+1. `npm install`

 Third, run the commands below:
-1. `npm install`
-2. `npm start`
+1. `npm start`

 Now, you can click the url in your teminal.